George Orwell: Spanish Civil War

 By the middle of June, the political situation in Barcelona had deteriorated and the POUM—painted by the pro-Soviet Communists as a Trotskyist organisation—was outlawed and under attack.
-The Communist line was that the POUM were "objectively" Fascist, hindering the Republican cause.
-"A particularly nasty poster appeared, showing a head with a POUM mask being ripped off to reveal a Swastika-covered face beneath."
 Members, including Kopp, were arrested and others were in hiding.
 Orwell and his wife were under threat and had to lie low, although they broke cover to try to help Kopp.

-Finally with their passports in order, they escaped from Spain by train, diverting to Banyuls-sur-Mer for a short stay before returning to England.
-In the first week of July 1937 Orwell arrived back at Wallington; on 13 July 1937 a deposition was presented to the Tribunal for Espionage & High Treason in Valencia, charging the Orwells with "rabid Trotskyism", and being agents of the POUM.
+They finally escaped from Spain by train.
+In the first week of July 1937 Orwell arrived back at Wallington; on 13 July 1937 a deposition was presented to the Tribunal for Espionage and High Treason in Valencia, charging the Orwells with "rabid Trotskyism", and being agents of the POUM.
 The trial of the leaders of the POUM and of Orwell (in his absence) took place in Barcelona in October and November 1938.
-Observing events from French Morocco, Orwell wrote that they were "only a by-product of the Russian Trotskyist trials and from the start every kind of lie, including flagrant absurdities, has been circulated in the Communist press."
+Observing events from French Morocco, Orwell wrote that they were "only a by-product of the Russian Trotskyist trials and from the start every kind of lie, including flagrant absurdities, has been circulated in the Communist press".
 Orwell's experiences in the Spanish Civil War gave rise to Homage to Catalonia (1938).

 In his book, The International Brigades: Fascism, Freedom and the Spanish Civil War, Giles Tremlett writes that according to Soviet files, Orwell and his wife Eileen were spied on in Barcelona in May 1937.
-"The papers are documentary evidence that not only Orwell, but also his wife Eileen, were being watched closely".